 This equipment is capable of monitoring fire detection devices such as smoke detectors and providing a warning if a fire condition is detected.
 Good fire detection depends on having adequate number of detectors placed in appropriate locations.
-This equipment should be installed in accordance with your local fire laws and recommendations.
+This equipment should be installed in accordance with N.F.P.A. standard #72.
+(N.F.P.A., Batterymarch Park, Quincey MA 02269).
 Carefully review the Family Escape Planning guidelines in this manual.